 Toyota continues to rank among the best because of consistency.
 Toyota spends a lot of time focused on creating dependable vehicles versus high-performing.
 That’s why you won’t see Toyota making extreme changes to the architecture or drivetrain of the vehicle.
 Instead, the automaker chooses to improve upon the designs gradually, keeping up with the times while maintaining reliability.

-On the downside, this lack of updates leaves Toyotas to be labeled as boring.
+On the downside, this lack of updates leads to Toyotas being labeled as boring.
 You won’t see as many performance upgrades, but you gain reliability.

 Honda, on the other hand, is focused heavily on performance.
 The automaker was with the Toyota brand for reliability for a long time.
 However, recent years have shown that the company is more focused on creating an engaging, comfortable ride versus being reliable.
 That’s why the new transmissions and the turbo engines Honda is now using have been deemed less dependable than previous versions.